alexilyin1/alexilyin1.github.io/_posts/2021-02-16-C++-Python-Project.md

 ## Project Planning

-In terms of machine learning models, there is no doubt that reccommender systems require a significantly sized data set in order to improve the quality of reccommendations.
+There is no doubt that reccommender systems require a significantly sized data set in order to improve the quality of reccommendations.
 If I hoped to build a competitive model, it would have to involve collecting a large amount of data, hopefuly not by hand.
 Fortunately, Spotify provides an API endpoint for collecting Spotify data.
 While planning the data collection phase of the project, an interesting thought came to mind - instead of using one of the many prebuilt libraries for interacting with the Spotify API, why not build a custom wrapper on top of that API and make it BETTER.
 And to make things more interesting - why not build that wrapper using C++?

 While C++ is not necessary a programming language that is used to interact with APIs, there is no doubt that using C++  could provide improvements in performance over other popular libraries.
 My language of choice for the reccommender system phase of the project would be Python, so to make interacting with my custom library easier, I would have to expose my C++ library to Python.
 As for linking Python and C++, I had two options: I could either by call the C++ library directly from Python, or I could create a Python package that calls the C++ library for me.
 The obvious downside with the first approach was that I would have to manually create a new C++ object in Python each time I wanted to use the C++ library.
 This seemed like an unneccessary step that would complicate the data collection process as a whole.
 Building a C++ library from scratch would add a significant amount of time to the project, but seemed like the logical approach in the long run.